neurodevs/node-test-counter/README.md

 ### CrossRepoTestCounter

 The counter works by recursively counting occurrences of `test(` in the specified repoPaths.
-It’s recommended to limit search paths to `src` directories (or equivalent) to reduce runtime and avoid double-counting tests in build artifacts.
 All repositories must exist locally on your filesystem before running.

 ```typescript
 import { CrossRepoTestCounter } from '@neurodevs/node-test-counter'